 I watched “Professional.”

-I felt that the Granduncle wasn’t just Takahata-san, but also had parts of Director Miyazaki himself, but what do you think?
+I felt that the Granduncle wasn’t just Takahata-san, but also contained parts of Director Miyazaki himself.
+What do you think?

-I think other characters are also a mix of many people.
+I actually think many of the characters are amalgams of several people.

-It’s just my imagination, so there’s no right answer, though…
+It’s just my personal interpretation, so there’s no right answer, though…

 — Hiromasa Yonebayashi (@MaroYonebayashi) December 16, 2023